Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

-Note that these distortions were not applied as part of data augmentation during training and these images were not seen by the neural network.
-Figure \ref{fig:distortions_example} shows examples of the distorted images.
-We expected decreased segmentation accuracy and increased predictive uncertainty in images with greater magnitudes of distortions.
+Note that these distortions were not applied as part of data augmentation during training and these images were not seen by the neural networks.
+As such, we expected decreased segmentation accuracy and increased predictive uncertainty in images with greater magnitudes of distortions.
+Figure \ref{fig:distortion_entropy_images} shows examples of distorted images.